babarrett/mitosis-docs/mitosis-devvm.md

 ### Download and Install VirtualBox

 * Download the app for your host system here: https://www.virtualbox.org/wiki/Downloads
 * Version 5.1.26
 * (I'm using the macOS version, any there should work the same.
 Use the one that will run on your computer.)
     * download
     * open (double-click) the .dmg file
     * install (double-click) the VirtualBox.pkg file, verifies the package.
 It will take a little while to start up.
     * the installer runs...I selected "Install for all users...; the default installation

 ### Run and configure VirtualBox

 * Run VirtualBox (In Applications folder on macOS, or other)
 * Click "New" near top-left of window.
 * Name your VM as you like.
 I'll be using "MitosisDev"
 * Select "Type: Linux"
 * Select "Version: Ubuntu (64-bit)", Continue
 * Select RAM to allocate for the running VM.
 I'll start with 1542 MB, Continue
 * Select "Create a virtual hard disk now", Create
 * Selet "VHD" ("VDI" cannot be imported into other VMs later, if you wanted to.), Continue
 * Select "Dynamically allocated" (Only uses the disk space it needs.)
 Continue
 * Set value for the HD to 30GB, and the default name & location.
 Create.
 * Network / Adapter 1: Enable, Attached to NAT
 * Ports / Serial Ports: Disabled
 * Ports / USB: Enable; USB 1.1
 * Plug in your ST-LINK V2 programmer.
 Click the USB and "+" icon.
 Select the ST-LINK device to attach the programmer to the VM (when running).
 * Enasble all tabs for the UI
 * OK

 ### Within VirtualBox, create a VM
 * VM Name: MitosisDev
 * Disk name: mitosisdevhd
 * User: mitosis
 * Password: my easy os
 * 2GB RAM
 * 30GB HD, dynamic
 * 64-bit OS
 * ...

 * Install Ubuntu v16.x into the VM

 Get a current Ubuntu installer ISO image

 * current version is: 16.04.3 LTS
 * go to https://www.ubuntu.com/download/desktop and download the v16.x ISO file.
 * Mount the ISO as a CD-ROM for your new VM
 * Start up the VM, and boot from the Ubuntu ISO
 * Install Ubuntu
 * DO NOT mess with the Software & Updates system setting!
 * **Use the System Settings to update Ubuntu to the latest software.** (TODO: more)
 * Install guest additions, see below for instructions.
 * Add Oracle VM VirtualBox Extension Pack, see below for instructions.

 ## Add the ST-LINK V2 programer to the Ubuntu VM
 * Launch VirtualBox
 * Select your VM
 * Select Settings
 * Select Ports, and USB
 * Click the "Add" button on the right
 * Select the ST-LINK USB device to add that hardware to the VM.
 * **EVERYTIME** you open the VM, check the USB icon at the bottom of the window to make sure the ST-LINK is attached.
-(Checked)
+(Checked) Or, check it in the VirtualBox settings for that VM under: Settings / Ports / USB / USB Device Filters

 -------------------------------------------